 To eliminate jumping from your dog’s greeting repertoire, you need to eliminate the associated rewards.
-That means managing your dog so they don’t get the chance to practice jumping while you teach them an alternative and more appropriate way to greet people.
+That means managing your dog so they don’t get the chance to practice jumping, as well as teaching them an alternative, more appropriate way to greet people.

 How to Train an Alternative Greeting Behavior

 If you ignore your dog when they jump, theoretically their jumping behavior should eventually stop.
 After all, it’s no longer being rewarded.
 However, every person you encounter in your home or on the street isn’t going to know those rules.
-And even worse, that’s incredibly frustrating for your dog.
+And even worse, that can be frustrating for your dog.
 They need to be taught what to do instead.

 - With your dog on leash, have somebody approach your dog.